 Tagine is named for the conical clay vessel it’s traditionally cooked in.
-However, that’s not necessary to make it delicious!
-What you really need is a balance of textures and layers of savory-sweet flavors.
-Here, our chefs’ riff on the dish swaps the traditional couscous for fluffy basmati rice, then adds hearty veggies, fragrant spices, sweet apricots, and crunchy almonds.
+However, you don’t need one to make this dish—the entire meal comes together with the pots and pans you already have!
+Here, our chefs’ riff on the dish swaps the usual couscous for fluffy basmati rice, then adds hearty veggies, fragrant spices, sweet apricots, and crunchy almonds.
 On top, there’s two flavorful sauces: lemon cream and chermoula.
-The chermoula’s chock full of cilantro, garlic, olive oil, lemon, and jalapeño, which adds the perfect punch.
+The chermoula is chock-full of cilantro, garlic, olive oil, lemon, and jalapeño, which adds the perfect punch.
 If this all sounds complicated, it’s not!
 All you need is 30 minutes for this awesome dish to land on your table.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.